 Figure 36.
 Neutron fluence uncertainty from Sampler 252-group structure mapped to the 129 group STAYSL structure.
 The total uncertainty for Sampler (solid blue) and STAYSL (dash-dot blue) includes σsys from the nuclear data covariance and σstat from the Monte Carlo simulation.

 The ETA fluence in the 129-group STAYSL structure with mapped uncertainties is shown in Figure 37 in comparison with the SCALE/Sampler 252-group results from Figure 35.
 The STAYSL format again matched the characteristics of the 252 group format as seen with the DPLUS format; however, the bin width near the DT fusion source neutrons was smaller resulting in a more defined peak.
 Up-sampling in this region due to the finer resolution required the assumption that the uncertainty was relatively insensitive to group structure.
-Additionally, the nominal SCALE 252-group results were compared to the Sampler bootstrapped value,s which showed that the mean Sampler value is centered around the nominal unperturbed nuclear data case.
+Additionally, the nominal SCALE 252-group results were compared to the Sampler bootstrapped values which showed that the mean Sampler value is centered on the nominal unperturbed nuclear data case.

 Neutron Flux Timing Profile